dojot/docs/source/faq/faq.rst

 attributes.

 Wouldn't it be nice if we had one device called *Laboratory* that has one attribute *isOnFire*?
-So, the applications could rely only on this attribute to take an action.
+Therefore, the applications could rely only on this attribute to take an action.

 Another difference is how virtual devices are populated.
-Regular ones will be filled with information sent by devices or gateways to the platform and virtual ones will be filled by flows or by applications (they won't accept messages addressed to them via MQTT, for example).
+Regular ones will be filled with information sent by devices or gateways to the platform and virtual ones will be filled by flows or by applications.

 And what are *templates*?